tk5ep/midi2ts590/README.md

     xonxoff = 0
     rtscts = 0
     dsrdtr = 0
+    polltime = 1000
+    rxtimeout = 100
+    txtimeout = 100

     [Commands]
     # put one or more kenwood commands (see manual) on each following line
     # e.g cmd1 = vv;vx0;         set vfo a=b and vox off
     # e.g cmd2 = rt0;            will put rit off
     # these commands will be sent at startup
-    cmd1 =
+    cmd1 = VV
     cmd2 =
     cmd3 =

 Apart the COM port and MIDI device numbers, these default parameters should work.<br />
 If a wrong COM port has been given, a list of found ports is displayed as a guide for correction.<br />
 The script displays all MIDI devices found and both INPUT & OUTPUT device numbers have to be set in the configuration file.<br/>
 Errors in the configuration file, wrong settings or not found devices do stop the execution.

 For the initial tests, the TS590s can be connected directly to a COM port on the computer that also has the DJ controller attached.
-But this is really not very usefull...:smile:<br />
+But this is really not very usefull, as the taget purpose is remote. :smile:<br />
 I use a pair of serial <-> Ethernet converters, one being on the local side and the other on the remote site.
 An Internet link between both sites makes this transparent.

 As I also use a logging or contest software that must also take control over the radio, I use a virtual comport driver to share 2 (or more) virtual ports that are redirecting all commands to the real COM port hooked on the interface.<br />